Installation

 - 4 GB RAM minimum (for Pinchy + OpenClaw + PostgreSQL)

-- An LLM provider API key (Anthropic, OpenAI, or Google)
+- An LLM provider: API key (Anthropic, OpenAI, Google, Ollama Cloud) or a local Ollama instance

 Docker Compose (recommended)